SyDr/sdmm/README.md

 - Write memory dump on crash (and inclue debug symbols?).
 - Improve screenshots display (use separate window?).
 - Use UPX or something else to reduce release binary size.
-- Improve IconStorage to allow different icon size (currently only 16x16 is used).
 - Update icons.
 - Update show mod files functionality.
 - Use FromDIP instead of fixed sizes.